ABC of NC

 ABC of NC values diversity, equity, and inclusion, as we employ and serve people from a variety of diverse backgrounds, and we want to ensure that everyone who enters our campus feels safe, accepted, and included.
 We do not tolerate discrimination against individuals or groups based on age, sex, gender, gender identity, race, culture, ethnicity, national origin, religion, sexual orientation, disability, neurodiversity, language, or socioeconomic status.

-ABC of NC is a non-profit dedicated to providing high-quality, evidence-based diagnostic, therapeutic, and educational services to people with autism spectrum disorder; ensuring service accessibility to individuals from any economic background; offering support and hope to families; and advocating for inclusion and acceptance.
+ABC of NC is committed to providing high-quality, evidence-based diagnostic, therapeutic and educational services to autistic people/people on the autism spectrum*; ensuring service accessibility to individuals from any economic background; offering support and hope to families; and advocating for inclusion and acceptance.

 “Buy a Brick” Campaign